joeltg/joelgustafson.com/content/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit.md

 One future direction that I’m excited to explore is packaging Okra as a SQLite plugin.
 I think it could work as a custom index that you can add to any table to make it “syncable”, in any of the three replicate/union/merge usage patterns, with instance of the table in anyone else’s database.

-More generally, I’m constantly impressed by the unreasonable utility of merklizing things.
+More generally, I find myself constantly impressed by the unreasonable utility of merklizing things.
 As always, the friction is around mutability and identity, but pushing through those headwinds seems to consistently deliver serendipitous benefits beyond the initial goals.
 We’re used to thinking of “content-addressing” as an overly fancy way of saying “I hashed a file” (or at least I was), but I’m coming around to seeing a much deeper design principle that we can to integrate into the lowest levels of the stack.
 You can merklize a database _index_, and find that it unlocks a crazy new set of peer-to-peer primitives.

+_Many thanks to Colin McDonnell, Ian Reynolds, Lily Jordan, Kevin Kwok, and Raymond Zhong for their feedback._